Pedestrian Safety While Walking Near Roadways

 If you are walking near the road and get hit by a driver, you’ll likely be overwhelmed and unsure of what to do.
 Following these steps can protect your rights and health.

 - Call the police – If you are safely able to, call the police so that a report can be filed.

 - Visit the doctor – Pedestrian accidents tend to cause more serious injuries, making it imperative that you seek medical attention right away.

 - Collect information from the driver – Ask the driver who struck you for their name, phone number, and insurance details.

 - Inform your insurance company – Call your insurance company and let them know that a driver has hit you.

 - Reach out to a pedestrian accident lawyer – To determine liability and increase your chances of obtaining the compensation you deserve, contact a pedestrian accident lawyer as soon as possible.

 Hurt in a Pedestrian Accident?
 Call Us Today for Help

-If you’ve been hurt while walking near Charlotte roadways, call a skilled attorney from Randall & Stump, PLLC to learn more about your options moving forward.
+If you’ve been hurt while walking near Charlotte roadways, call a skilled attorney from Randall & Stump, Criminal Defense Attorneys to learn more about your options moving forward.
 We have years of experience assisting those who have incurred injuries in North Carolina pedestrian accidents, and we are here to ensure your rights remain protected.
 To schedule a free, initial evaluation of your case, contact us today at (980) 237-4579.